 - Without changes - reviews without rating updates (only review text was updated).

-Apply the filter by users to view the impact of each team member in replying to reviews.
+Apply the filter by users to view the impact of each team member.

 Under the chart, there is the total number of replies sent to the store, reviews received and the average ratings change within the time range.

-The Reply Effect will help to understand how the replies are affecting your app rating and get insight on the optimisation of the Team efforts.
-We’ll be adding more valuable reports on the Reply Effect in the recent future.
+The Reply Effect will help you understand how the replies are affecting your app rating and get insights on the optimization of your team efforts and strategy.